 Your soil can be packed full of important minerals, but the wrong pH can make it impossible for plants to reach that bounty.
-Unfortunately for my plants, my soil has a pH of 7.7 and very little iron.
+According to my 2015 soil test, my soil had a pH of 7.7 and very little iron.
 Plants need iron to absorb many other essential nutrients.
 By lowering the pH, or acidifying, my soil, I can make the iron more readily available.
-If you live in the Bay Area and want to grow acid-loving plants, you will probably need to acidify your soil.
-The infographic below shows the likelihood of any nutrient being absorbed, based on soil pH:
+By 2019, the soil pH had a pH of 6.2, which makes many more nutrients available.
+If you live in an area with alkaline soil and want to grow acid-loving plants, you will need to acidify your soil.

 Which edible plants prefer acidic soil?

 If all of your plants prefer your soil’s current pH, you are in luck.
 It’s really the easiest way to go.
 Most garden and landscape plants prefer a pH range of 6.2 to 7.3.
 Acid-loving plants include:

 Moderately acid-loving plants that prefer a pH of 5.5 to 6.5 include apples, basil, carrots, cauliflower, corn, cucumber, dill, eggplant, garlic, melon, peppers, pumpkin, rhubarb, winter squash, tomato, and turnips.

 Factors of acidification

 There are three factors that determine the amount of acid needed to lower soil pH.
 Some of this stuff gets deep in the world of chemistry, but I think I have sorted it out well enough.
 [If you understand these things better than I have explained, please educate us all in the Comments section!]